MonsterZine

 Emily E. Pullins

 The success of King Kong is primarily ascribed to the compelling nature of this monstrous beast and the state of the art special effects that brought him to life.
 Less often recognized is the extent to which the success of King Kong can be attributed to its place in the history of both documentary and classic Hollywood cinema.
 To truly understand the forces that conspired to create this awesome ape, we need to consider the origins of filmmaking, early natural history film, and the birth of film genres.
-Click here for the rest of the story.

 They Went for a Little Walk: The Mummy in Fact, Folklore, Fiction, and Film, Part 2